Dmitry Donskoy: Early reign

 Dmitry was born in Moscow in 1350, the son of Ivan the Fair, Grand Prince of Moscow, and his second wife, Alexandra Vassilievna Velyaminova, the daughter of the mayor of Moscow.
 Dmitry was orphaned at the age of nine and ascended the throne of the Principality of Moscow.
 Per the terms of Ivan's will, during Dmitry's minority, Metropolitan Aleksey served as regent.

-In 1360 Khiḍr Khan, Khan of the Golden Horde, transferred the title most prized among the Rus' princes, that of Grand Prince of Vladimir, to Dmitry Konstantinovich of Nizhny Novgorod.
+In 1360 Khiḍr Khan, Khan of the Golden Horde, transferred the title most prized among the Russian princes, that of Grand Prince of Vladimir, to Dmitry Konstantinovich of Nizhny Novgorod.
 In 1363, after that prince was deposed, Dmitry Ivanovich was crowned at Vladimir.
 Three years later, he made peace with Dmitry Konstantinovich and married his daughter Eudoxia.

 The most important event during Dmitry's early reign was to start building the Moscow Kremlin; it was completed in 1367.
 Thanks to the new fortress, the city withstood two sieges by Algirdas of Lithuania during the Lithuanian–Muscovite War (1368–1372).
 The war ended with the Treaty of Lyubutsk.
 In 1375, Dmitry settled, in his own favor, a conflict with Mikhail II of Tver over Vladimir.
-Other princes of Northern Russia acknowledged his authority and contributed troops to the impending struggle against the Horde.
+Other princes of in the northeastern Rus' principalities acknowledged his authority and contributed troops to the impending struggle against the Horde.
 By the end of his reign, Dmitry had more than doubled the territory of the Principality of Moscow.